ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 To request a re-distribution of keying material, the Client sends a shortened Key Distribution request to the KDC ({{ssec-key-distribution-request}}), formatted as follows.
 The payload MAY contain only the following field:

-* scope, which contains only the identifier of the specific group or topic, encoded as in {{authorization-request}}.
+* scope, which contains only the identifier of the specific group or topic, encoded as in {{ssec-authorization-request}}.
 That is, the role field is not present.

 In some cases, it is not necessary to include the scope parameter, for instance if the KDC maintains a list of active group members for each managed group, and the Client is member of only one group.
 The Client MUST include the scope parameter if it is a member of multiple groups under the same KDC.